Lapis256/AE2MEGAThings/README.md

 # AE2 MEGA Things

 This mod is an add-on for AE2 Things and MEGA Cells, introducing a variety of DISK Cells without type restrictions.

-It supports items, fluids, and chemicals, ranging from 1k to 256M.
+## Features

+### DISK Cells

+- **Item DISKs**:
+  Storage capacities range from 1M to 256M, consuming 1 byte per item.

+- **Fluid DISKs**:
+  Capacities range from 1k to 256M, consuming 1 byte per 1000mB.

+- **Chemical DISKs** (Integration with Applied Mekanistics):
+  Adds DISKs for chemicals with capacities from 1k to 256M, consuming 1 byte per 1000mB.

+- **Common Characteristics**:
+  All DISKs incur a storage loss of 24 bytes per 1kiB, similar to AE2 Things.

+### Command Enhancements

+This mod modifies the AE2 Things `/ae2things recover` command, introducing the following new feature:

+- You can specify the third argument to explicitly select the DISK used for recovery.

+---

 ## License